bnjbvr/typed-objects-explainer/valuetypes.md

 The type of every field in a value type must itself be a value type or else an exception is thrown.

-Just as for struct types, creating value array types is done using an overload of the `ValueType` function:
+Just as for struct types, creating fixed-length value array types is done using an overload of the `ValueType` function:

 ```js
 const ColorsListType = ValueType(Symbol("Color"), uint8, 4);